Lex Luthor in other media

 Lex Luthor is a supervillain appearing in American comic books published by DC Comics.
 As Superman's archenemy, he has been portrayed in almost every Superman media franchise and adaptation.

 Lex Luthor is a major character within the Superman mythos and has appeared in many of Superman's adaptations into other media.
-The character is originally depicted as a mad scientist and later depicted as a wealthy, power-mad American business magnate running the technology company LexCorp which is based in the city of Metropolis.
+The character is originally depicted as a mad scientist and later depicted as a wealthy, power-mad American business magnate running the technology company LexCorp (or LuthorCorp) which is based in the city of Metropolis.
 His portrayal in feature films ranges from being a vain criminal interested in real estate development to that of a genius who heads LexCorp.